SGpp/SGpp_Example_Application_CMake/README.md

 Feel free to use the code in this repository as you see fit!

+There is also [another variant](https://github.com/SGpp/SGpp_Example_Application_SCons) of this example application which is using SCons instead of CMake.

 ## How to build

 To build this application, you need to fullfill all [required dependencies](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)#dependencies) of SG++.